 Advocacy flows from our mission to "...strategically confront slavery in our state."
 This effort includes training and education but goes beyond to change the way Tennesseans think and act about human trafficking.

 Advocacy "fixes" systems that allow human trafficking to flourish.
 Effective advocacy also leads to increased referrals of victims.
-We have double the referrals in 2016 as in 2015 not because the problem is getting worse but because victims are increasingly being identified and referred for services.
+Our referral rate keeps growing not because the problem is getting worse but because victims are increasingly being identified and referred for services.

 In recent years, we:

-· Helped build, and continue to strengthen, a statewide system of care in collaboration with state officials and similar organizations in other parts of the state (our Single Point of Contact Partners.)
+- Helped build, and continue to strengthen, a statewide system of care in collaboration with state officials and similar organizations in other parts of the state (our Tennessee Anti-Slavery Alliance partners.)

-· Supported legislation that gave Tennessee the strongest laws in the nation at combating human trafficking.
+- Supported legislation that gave Tennessee among the strongest laws in the nation at combating human trafficking.